Updated: Apr 5, 2022

 Stocking Loop: G 4mm - choice of color

 Row 1: Hdc in 2nd ch from hook, hdc 29, ch 1.
 (30st)

 Row 2: Turn, hdc 30, fasten off.
 Use tails to attach to the inside edge of stocking on the heel side.
 (30st)

 Embellishing / Personalizing:

-Add your favorite applique or to add an initial or name, make a chain and lay your letter out and then sew or glue the letter on like an applique to have a similar look to the stocking below.
+Add your favorite applique or add an initial (or name) by making a chain and laying your letter out.
+Sew or glue the letter on like an applique.

 Orchid and Bee's

 P.S. to search this pattern you can use: #RusticCharmStocking